caltechlibrary/dataset/dataset-v2-next.md

   c. facilitate integration with fulltext search engines, e.g. Lunr,
      Solr, Elasticsearch
-2. Cleanup frames and clarify their behavior, position the code for persisting frames efficiently. (e.g. frames implemented using SQLite 3 database and tables)
+2. Cleanup frames and clarify their behavior, position the code for persisting frames efficiently. (e.g. explore frames implemented using SQLite 3 database and tables)
 3. Versioning of attachments needs to be automatic.
 A set of four version keywords could make it easier.
   a. __set__ would set the initial version number (defaults to 0.0.0)